 one God, for ever and ever.
 Amen.

-• Today is the Feast of Saint Thomas and the Gospel speaks to us about the encounter of Jesus with Thomas, the apostle who wanted to see in order to believe.
-For this reason many call him Thomas the incredulous.
-In reality the message of this Gospel is very diverse.
-It is much more profound and actual.
+• Today is the Feast of Saint Thomas, and the Gospel speaks to us about the encounter of Jesus with Thomas, the apostle who wanted to see in order to believe.
+For this reason many call him “Doubting Thomas.”

-• John 20, 26-27: Do not be unbelieving but believe.
-The text says “six days later”.
-That means that Thomas was capable of maintaining his opinion during a whole week against the witness of the other Apostles.
+• John 20:26-27: Do not be unbelieving but believe.
+The text says “six days later.”
+That means that Thomas was capable of maintaining his opinion for a whole week against the witness of the other apostles.
 Stubborn!
 Thank God, for us!
 Thus, six days later, during the community meeting, they once again had the profound experience of the presence of the risen Lord in their midst.
 The closed doors could not prevent the presence of Jesus in the midst of those who believe in him.
 Today, it is also like this.
 When we are meeting, even when we are meeting with the doors closed, Jesus is in our midst.
-And up until today, the first word of Jesus is and will always be: “Peace be with you!”
-What impresses is the kindness of Jesus.
-He does not criticize, nor does he judge the unbelief of Thomas, but he accepts the challenge and says: “Thomas, put your finger in the hole of my hands!”
-Jesus confirms the conviction of Thomas and of the communities, that is, the glorious Risen One is the tortured crucified One!
+The first word of Jesus is, and will always be, “Peace be with you!”
+What impresses us is the kindness of Jesus.
+He does not criticize, nor does He judge the disbelief of Thomas, but He accepts the challenge and says, “Thomas, put your finger in the hole of My hands!”
+Jesus confirms the conviction of Thomas and of the communities, that the glorious Risen One is the tortured crucified One!
 The Jesus who is in the community is not a glorious Jesus who has nothing in common with our life.
-He is the same Jesus who lived on this earth and on his body he has the signs of his Passion.
-The signs of the Passion are found today in the sufferings of people, in hunger, in the signs of torture, of injustice.
-And Jesus becomes present in our midst in the persons who react, who struggle for life and who do not allow themselves to be disheartened.
+He is the same Jesus who lived on this earth and on His body He bears the signs of His Passion.
+The signs of the Passion are found today in the sufferings of people, in hunger, in the signs of torture and injustice.
+Jesus becomes present in our midst in the people who react, who struggle for life and who do not allow themselves to be disheartened.
 Thomas believes in this Christ and so do we!

-• John 20, 28-29: Blessed are those who have not seen and yet believe.
-Together with him we say: “My Lord and my God!”
+• John 20:28-29: Blessed are those who have not seen and yet believe.
+Together with Thomas we say: “My Lord and my God!”
 This gift of Thomas is the ideal attitude of faith.
-And Jesus completes with a final message: “You believe because you can see me.
+And Jesus concludes with a final message: “You believe because you can see Me.
 Blessed are those who have not seen and yet believe!”
 With this phrase, Jesus declares blessed all of us who find ourselves in the same condition: without having seen, we believe that Jesus, who is in our midst, is the same One who died crucified!

-The mandate: “As the Father sent me so I am sending you!”
-From this Jesus, who was crucified and rose from the dead, we receive the mission, the same one which he has received from the Father (Jn 20, 21).
-Here, in the second apparition, Jesus repeats: “Peace be with you!”
-This repetition stresses the importance of Peace.
-To construct peace forms part of the mission.
+The mandate: “As the Father sent Me so I am sending you!”
+From this Jesus, who was crucified and rose from the dead, we receive the mission, the same one which He has received from the Father (Jn 20:21).
+Here, in the second appearance, Jesus repeats, “Peace be with you!”
+This repetition stresses the importance of peace.
+Making peace is part of the mission.
 Peace means much more than the absence of war.
-It means to construct a harmonious human living together in which persons can be themselves, having everything necessary to live, living happily together in peace.
-This was the mission of Jesus and also our own mission.
-Jesus breathed and said: “Receive the Holy Spirit” (Jn 20, 22).
-And with the help of the Holy Spirit we will be capable to fulfil the mission which he has entrusted to us.
+It means to build a harmonious human life together in which people can be themselves, having everything necessary to live, living happily together in peace.
+This was the mission of Jesus and is also our own mission.
+Jesus breathed and said, “Receive the Holy Spirit” (Jn 20:22), and with the help of the Holy Spirit we will be able to fulfill the mission which He has entrusted to us.
 Then Jesus communicates the power to forgive sins: “If you forgive anyone’s sins, they are forgiven; if you retain anyone’s sins, they are retained!”
-The central point of the mission of peace is reconciliation, in the effort of trying to overcome barriers which separate us.
-This power of reconciling and of forgiving is given to the community (Jn 20, 23); Mt18, 18).
-In the Gospel of Matthew, this power is also given to Peter (Mt 16, 19).
-Here we can perceive that a community without pardon and without reconciliation is not a Christian community.
-In one word, our mission is that of “forming community” according to the example of the community of the Father, of the Son and the Holy Spirit.
+The central point of the mission of peace is reconciliation, the effort of trying to overcome barriers which separate us.
+This power of reconciling and of forgiving is given to the community (Jn 20:23; Mt 18:18).
+In the Gospel of Matthew, this power is also given to Peter (Mt 16:19).
+Here we can see that a community without forgiveness and without reconciliation is not a Christian community.
+In one word, our mission is that of “forming community” according to the example of the community of the Father, of the Son, and of the Holy Spirit.

 4) Personal questions